MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Change to requirements:**

 The previous version introduced the new prerequisite of Microsoft .NET Framework 4.6.2 for the full client.
 Although not recommended, you can bypass this prerequisite with a custom installation parameter, **DowngradeDotNetRequirement**.
-For more information, see the [installation section of the admin guide](#more-information-about-the-downgradedotnetrequirement-installation-parameter).
+For more information, see the [client installation section](client-admin-guide#how-to-install-the-azure-information-protection-client-for-users) from the admin guide.

 **Fixes**: